Independent African news, markets, culture and politics.

 After beating Portable, Cater Efe challenges Wizkid to boxing showdown

-Efe, who recently defeated fellow influencer Portable to claim the title of Nigeria’s celebrity‑boxing champion, said he now wants to test his skills against the internationally recognised singer.
+Carter Efe, a Nigerian streamer known for his involvement in celebrity boxing, publicly challenged Grammy‑winning artist Wizkid to a fight during a livestream that also featured fellow entertainers Kcee and E‑Money.
+Efe, who recently defeated influencer Portable to claim the title of Nigeria’s celebrity‑boxing champion, said he now wants to test his skills against the internationally recognised singer.
 “The person I want to fight with now is Wizkid, and I want his son, Boluwatife, to be there too.
-Let him come and collect the championship from me if he is man enough,” he declared on the broadcast.
+Let him come and collect the championship from me if he is man enough,” he declared on the broadcast, adding that he wants Wizkid’s first son, Boluwatife Balogun, present when the champion’s belt might be transferred.

 Celebrity boxing has become a popular entertainment format in Nigeria, with several high‑profile internet personalities entering the ring to attract viewership and sponsorship.
-Efe’s victory over Portable, another prominent content creator, generated significant buzz on social media platforms and contributed to his growing reputation as a competent amateur pugilist.
+Efe’s victory over Portable, another prominent content creator, generated significant buzz on social media and contributed to his growing reputation as a competent amateur pugilist.

 The challenge adds another layer to the evolving intersection of music, digital media, and sport in West Africa.
-Observers note that the outcome—whether a fight is arranged or the issue fades—could influence how influencers engage with one another across different entertainment sectors.
+Observers note that the outcome—whether a fight is arranged or the issue fades—could influence how influencers engage across different entertainment sectors.
 As of now, no official response or scheduling details have been announced, and it remains unclear whether the bout will move beyond the realm of social‑media banter.

 Ifunanya